myrmex-org/myrmex/docs/planet-express.md

-Create and configure several APIs with one `Lager` application
+Create several APIs with one `Lager` application
 ===

 The need